ayanhakeem/AI-Crisis-Connect-GDG-problem-statement/README.md

     # 🛡️ CrisisConnect: Cinematic Emergency Intelligence

-**CrisisConnect** is a high-performance, AI-driven emergency dispatch and management platform specifically engineered for the luxury hospitality industry.
+**CrisisConnect** is a high-performance, AI-driven emergency dispatch and management platform specifically engineered for the luxury hospitality and hotel industry.
 It replaces fragmented communication with a unified, "Cinematic High-Performance" command center that ensures every second counts when safety is on the line.

 ---